Juneteenth offers new ways to teach about slavery, Black perseverance and American history

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Juneteenth offers new ways to teach about slavery, Black perseverance and American history appeared first on Ohio Capital Journal.
+The post Juneteenth offers new ways to teach about slavery, Black perseverance and American history appeared first on Indiana Capital Chronicle.